Azure/oms-agent-for-linux-boshrelease/README.md

 ### Tips

+* Recreate VMs when deploy then runtime-config will help to avoid potential problems.
 * DO NOT specify the job as part of your deployment manifest if you are using the runtime config.
 * If no `rsyslog` config is specified, the [default rsyslog config](https://github.com/Microsoft/OMS-Agent-for-Linux/blob/master/installer/conf/rsyslog.conf) of OMS Agent will be used.
 * Try delete leading spaces and input them by yourself if error `Incorrect YAML structure` occurs when updating `runtime-config` with `runtime.yml`.